giak/cv-generator/README.md

 **Q: Can I share my CV directly from the app?**
 A: Currently, you need to export and share the file.
 Direct sharing is planned for a future release.

+**Q: How do I report bugs or suggest features?**
+A: Please open an issue on our [GitHub repository](https://github.com/giak/cv-generator/issues).

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes between versions.

+### Recent Updates (v1.1.0)

+- Added comprehensive validation strategy with Result pattern
+- Reorganized core module into bounded contexts (CV, Export, User)
+- Improved error handling throughout the application
+- Updated project structure based on Domain-Driven Design principles
+- Fixed several UI issues with responsive design

 ## License

 [MIT License](LICENSE)